joelchrono12/joelchrono12.ml/_posts/2023-01-03-sorting-tags-in-jekyll.md

 com_id: 109628565442603434
 ---

-So tags are quite a useful feature to loosely categorize a posts in my blog.
+So tags are quite a useful feature to loosely categorize posts in my blog.
 I've been using them for quite a while, but I never really liked the way they were shown in my website.

 I had been showcasing a *tag cloud* in my home page for quite a while, I don't know how many actually used it at all (let me know if you did please, I wanna know), but I decided to move it to my [tags](/tags) section, which has been there for a while.
 However, I also decided to try and sort them in a better way.